Mohamad-sadeghi/Rnaseq/README.md

-# Rnaseq — Reproducible Code for "Transcriptome-based identification of bottlenecks in the paclitaxel biosynthesis Pathway" Article
+# Rnaseq — Codes for *Transcriptome-based identification of bottlenecks in the paclitaxel biosynthesis pathway*

-A complete package for gene expression analysis of KEGG pathways with advanced visualization and statistical analysis capabilities.
+A compact package for gene expression analysis of KEGG pathways with visualization and statistics.

-Differential Expression Analysis (DEG) with DESeq2
+- Differential Expression Analysis (DEG) with DESeq2

-KEGG enrichment and results visualization
+- KEGG enrichment and results visualization

-Module activity in different samples
+- Module activity across samples

-Analysis of precursor pathways with bubble plots
+- Precursor pathway analysis with bubble plots

-Diffusion-quality plots (Volcano, PCA, Heatmap)
+- Publication-quality plots (Volcano, PCA, Heatmap)

-Support for Counts and TPM data
+- Supports both Counts and TPM (TPM optional for plots)

 This repository contains the **code** used in the study "Transcriptome-based identification of bottlenecks in the paclitaxel biosynthesis Pathway".
-**No data are included in this repository.** Reviewers can run the code by placing the required inputs locally and updating the USER CONFIG block in `scripts/R/Pathway Analysis Pipeline.R`.
+> **Code only** is hosted here. **No data** are included in this repository.
+Reviewers can run the code by placing required inputs locally and editing the **USER CONFIG** block at the top of `Scripts/R/kegg_pipeline.R`.

+Data availability

+Data will be provided with the journal’s supplementary materials.
+Placeholder: add DOI/URL here after acceptance.

 ## How to run (quick)